-- c.
-Zone lot size and unit density.
-The property on which an accessory dwelling unit is located must meet the size required by a zone's standards.
-However, an accessory dwelling unit is exempt from the density requirement of such zone. - d.
-Utility connections.
-Accessory dwelling units must be connected to adequate water and sewer services. - i.
-Public sewer.
-[Amended 9-26-2011 by Ord.
-No. 11-15] - a.
-Service: verification, in writing, of adequate service to support the additional flow from the Superintendent of Wastewater Treatment Facilities. - b.Fees: Payment of appropriate fees for connection to the municipal sewer system is required prior to obtaining the certificate of occupancy. - Septic systems.
+72 unit is exempt from the density requirements of the zone in which it is located.
+73 74 75 76 77 78 79 80 (d) Setbacks and coverage.
+Yard setbacks for the zone must be met.
+However, for legally nonconforming lots where a proposed accessory dwelling unit will be attached to a principal dwelling unit and cannot meet the zone's side and rear yard setbacks, the percentage by which a lot is smaller than the required lot size for the zone will dictate the required setback for that lot.
+For example, a 30,000 square foot legally nonconforming lot in a zone that requires 40,000 square feet would require side and rear yard setbacks that are 75% of the zone's side and rear yard setbacks.
+Building coverage requirements will remain as required by the zone.
+81 82 (e) Utility connections.
+Accessory dwelling units must be connected to adequate water and wastewater services.
+83 [1] Public sewer.
+84 85 [a] Service: written verification must be provided of adequate service to support the additional flow from the Superintendent of Wastewater Treatment Facilities.
+86 87 [b] Fees: Payment of appropriate fees for connection to the municipal sewer system is required prior to obtaining the certificate of occupancy.
+88 89 90 91 92 [2] Septic systems.
 Verification of adequate sewage disposal for subsurface waste disposal is required.
 The septic system, existing or proposed, must be verified as adequate or reconstructed as required.
-Plans for subsurface waste disposal must be prepared by a Mainelicensed site evaluator in full compliance with the State of Maine Subsurface Wastewater Disposal Rules, 10-144 C.M.R.
-241. - iii.
-Public water.
-Verification in writing is required from the Kittery Water District for volume and supply. - iv.
-Wells.
+Plans for subsurface waste disposal must be prepared by a Maine- licensed site evaluator in full compliance with the State of Maine Subsurface Wastewater Disposal Rules, 10-144C.M.R.
+241. 93 94 [3] Public water.
+Verification in writing is required from the Kittery Water District for volume and supply.
+95 96 97 98 99 [4] Wells.
 Verification of the potable water supply for private wells is required.
-Tests of the existing well or proposed well, if applicable, must indicate that the water supply is potable and acceptable for domestic use and must conform to the recommendations included in the "Manual for Evaluating Public Drinking Water Supplies, Public Health Service No. 1180 (1969)." - e.
-Private road or right-of-way access.
-Where an applicant seeks to locate an accessory dwelling unit on a privately maintained road or right-of-way the following applies: - i.
-Applicant must provide written consent from the association or parties responsible for street maintenance; and [Amended 9-26-2011 by Ord.
-No. 11-15] - ii.
-Road construction standards must support the additional trips generated.
+Tests of the existing well or proposed well, if applicable, must indicate that the water supply is potable and acceptable for domestic use and must conform to the recommendations included in the "Manual for Evaluating Public Drinking Water Supplies, Public Health Service No. 1180 (1969)."
+100 101 (f) Parking.
+Each accessory dwelling unit must have one on-site parking space in addition to the parking for the primary dwelling unit.
+Tandem parking is permitted.
+102 103 (g) Private road or right-of-way access.
+Where an applicant seeks to locate an accessory dwelling unit on a privately maintained road or right-of-way the following applies: 104 105 [1] Applicant must submit written consent from the road or homeowner's association or owner and parties responsible for street maintenance.
+106 (2) Unit standards.